Menu

 • Through our school choir, children are able to develop social links, train their voices, develop a passion for singing and perform in both local and national venues.

 • The outcomes of children’s work is displayed around school across corridors and various classrooms which allows the children to share in their successes and bring meaning to their actions.
-Particular achievements may also be published in the school newsletter which motivates pupils to partake in musical opportunities such as visiting the O2 for Young Voices.
+Particular achievements may also be published in the school newsletter which motivates children to partake in musical opportunities such as visiting the O2 for Young Voices.

 Top